 The steering friction was set on your new motor before it left the factory.
 After the first 10 hours of service, check to see that it is still correct; a slight drag should be felt when turning the motor.
 If adjustment is necessary, turn the adjustment screw:

 - · Clockwise to increase friction - · Counterclockwise to decrease friction

-Additionally, the steering tension lever can be adjusted.
-Turn the lever:
+For more adjustment, use the steering friction lever.
+Move the lever:

-- Left to increase friction - Right to decrease friction
+- · Left to increase friction - Right to decrease friction

-- 1. Steering friction screw - 2.
-Steering tension lever
+1. Steering friction screw

+2. Steering friction lever